Baune8D/AspNetWebpack-Template/README.md

 # AspNetCoreWebpack

 This project is a template for using ASP.NET Core with Webpack and ES6 Modules.
-This architecture allows you to use the power of Webpack with any type of ASP.NET Core project.
+This architecture allows you to use the power of Webpack with any type of ASP.NET Core project, SPA or MPA.
-It can easily be extended to support eg, TypeScript, Vue.js or whatever else you want.
+It can easily be extended to support eg, TypeScript, Vue.js or whatever else you need.

 This template implements the following front-end features:
-* ES transpiling (Using Babel)
+* Transpiling (Using Babel)
 * Nullish Coalescing Operator (Using Babel plugin)
 * Optional Chaining (Using Babel plugin)
 * Code splitting (Using Babel plugin and Webpack SplitChunks)
-* SCSS support (Defaults to extracting to separate SCSS file)
+* SCSS support (Defaults to extracting to separate CSS file)
 * CSS Modules (By using ```.module.scss``` suffix)
 * Lazy loading CSS/SCSS (By using ```.lazy.scss``` suffix)
-* Injecting CSS/SCSS (By using ```.scss?inject``` query string)
+* Injecting CSS/SCSS as style tag (By using ```.scss?inject``` query string)
 * PostCSS support
-* Autoprefixer
+* PostCSS Preset Env (Includes Autoprefixer)
-* Image optimizations
+* Image optimizations (Only from node_modules)
 * Dev server (No physical files are written in development)
 * Hot Module Replacement
 * Cache busting